NishantJoshi00/nvim-config/README.md

 ## Description

-A modern, feature-rich Neovim configuration focused on providing a powerful and efficient development environment.
-This configuration combines carefully selected plugins with custom configurations to enhance your editing experience while maintaining good performance.
+A modern, feature-rich Neovim configuration built with a modular architecture and event-driven loading strategy for optimal performance.
+This configuration follows clear separation of concerns with dedicated modules for plugins, configurations, and keybindings.

-Key aspects:
+**Architecture Highlights:**

-- Built with Lua for better performance and maintainability
+- **Modular Design**: Clear separation between core config, plugins, and keybindings
-- Modular architecture for easy customization
+- **Performance Optimized**: Lazy loading with `event = "VeryLazy"` and file-type triggers
-- Extensive LSP integration for powerful development features
+- **Cross-Platform**: Linux, macOS, and Windows support with platform-specific customizations
-- Carefully tuned for both functionality and aesthetics
+- **LSP-Centric**: Comprehensive language server integration with Mason tool management
-- Supports multiple platforms (Linux, MacOS, Windows)
+- **Event-Driven**: Strategic plugin loading order with automatic update checking

 ## Installation